docker/compose/docs/index.md

 environment very quickly.

-#### Variables and moving a composition to different environments
+#### Variables and moving a composition between environments

-> New in `docker-compose` 1.5

 Compose supports variables in the Compose file.
 You can use these variables to customize your composition for different environments, or different users.
 See [Variable substitution](compose-file.md#variable-substitution) for more details.

-Compose files can also be extended from other files using the `extends` field in a compose file, or by using multiple files.
+You can extend a Compose file using the `extends` field or by creating multiple Compose files.
 See [extends](extends.md) for more details.

 ## Common Use Cases